xplshn/alicelinux/README.md

 </p>

 <p align="center">
-	<b>Alice Linux</b> is my personal daily driver minimal distro that used <a href="https://musl.libc.org/">musl</a> libc, <a href="https://www.busybox.net/">busybox</a> as main core utilities, package manager written in POSIX shell script, <a href="https://wayland.freedesktop.org/">Wayland</a> as the only gui server and trying to be minimal, lightweight and usable as possible.
+	<b>Alice Linux</b> is my personal daily driver minimal distro that uses <a href="https://musl.libc.org/">musl</a> libc, <a href="https://www.busybox.net/">busybox</a> as main core utilities, package manager written in POSIX shell, <a href="https://wayland.freedesktop.org/">Wayland</a> as the only GUI server and trying to be as minimal, lightweight and usable as possible.
 </p>

 <p align="center"><b>Main keypoint:</b></br>